jpamata/hackerrank/README.md

 # HackerRank
 My solutions for hackerrank challenges.
-Solutions are either in Python, Ruby, Python, Java, JavaScript or whatever I feel like learning or playing with at the moment.
+Solutions are either in Python, Ruby, Java, JavaScript or whatever I feel like learning or playing with at the moment.